robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0012/README.md

 # ACS-85-0012

-Random LFO PWM out with glide
+Random LFO PWM Output with Glide

 ## Overview

-PWM LFO Output with glide.
+This sketch generates a PWM LFO output with glide.

-Similar output to Psycho LFO.
-Output is PWM so a Low pass filter is needed.
+The output is similar to the Psycho LFO, but since it’s PWM, a low-pass filter is required.

-The glide is achieved by averaging previous values.

-The random value is determined from a LFSR [Linear Feedback Shift Register](https://github.com/robstave/ArduinoComponentSketches/wiki/LFSR)
+The random values are generated using an LFSR ([Linear Feedback Shift Register](https://github.com/robstave/ArduinoComponentSketches/wiki/LFSR)).

 ## Pinout